GST is a simple formula

 You can use online accounting software like Xero to stay on top of GST.
 It automatically records GST collected and paid, and does the maths for you.

 The software keeps a running count of your GST situation so you always know where you stand.
-When your GST return is due, you just connect to the IRD and submit it online.
-All the information is ready to go.
+It’s IRAS-compliant – when the GST period is over, you simply run the GST F5 in Xero, print it off, and file it with IRAS.